R3-Archive/oracle-example/README.md

 Whilst the functionality is completely superfluous (as primes can be verified deterministically via the contract code), it is a useful example of how to structure an Oracle service that provides querying and signing abilities.

-Do read the inline comments which discuss teh rationale behind the design of the Oracle service.
+Do read the inline comments which discuss the rationale behind the design of the Oracle service.

 This repo is split into three CorDapps: